gnchrv/figma-toggle-clip-content/readme.md

 This is a simple Figma plugin that allows to toggle elements clipping modes from the keyboard.
 Simply add a shortcut in macOS Preferences.

-Before, this command was available inside the macOS menu in Figma.
-Now, it’s missing and there’s no way to toggle an element’s clipping mode from the keyboard.
+Previously, this command was available in the menu bar and could have a configurable shortcut.
+Now, the command is missing and there’s no way to toggle an element’s clipping mode from the keyboard.
 This plugin brings this option back.